GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit05/unit05-03_Working_with_Hyperspectral_data.md

 * Identify the difference between the different lines in the plot
 * Plot the mean and median using the FUN parameter

-### Vegetataion indices
+### Vegetation indices

-Lets use the speclib to calculate vegetation indices
+Let's use the speclib to calculate vegetation indices

 ```r
 # create a list of desired vegetation indices